qubitdigital/qubit-sdk-react-native/README.md

 ### Releases

-We offer two tracks for the React Native SDK.
+We currently offer two tracks for the React Native SDK.
 Upgrade to v2 to take advantage of Merchandising Hub personalisation with placements.

 | VERSION | NOTES |
 |---|---|
 | 2.0.1 | Latest release on v2 track, for Merchandising Hub.
 Added `getPlacement()` method.
+Upgraded iOS & Android dependencies.
-| 1.0.9 | Latest release on v1 track, for experimentation hub.
+| 1.0.9 | Latest release on v1 track, for Experimentation Hub.

 ### Installation